thunderbird/webext-docs/windows.rst

          :name: [``allowScriptsToClose``]
          :type: (boolean, optional)

          Allow scripts running inside the window to close the window by calling :code:`window.close()`.
+Defaults to :value:`true` when the given URL points to an extension page (a page included with this extension and loaded with the :value:`moz-extension:` protocol), defaults to :value:`false` otherwise.

       .. api-member::
          :name: [``cookieStoreId``]
          :type: (string, optional)

-         The CookieStoreId to use for all tabs that were created when the window is opened.
+         The `CookieStore <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities/ContextualIdentity#cookiestoreid>`__ id which all initially opened tabs should use.
+Either a custom id created using the `contextualIdentities API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities>`__, or a built-in one: :value:`firefox-default`, :value:`firefox-container-1`, :value:`firefox-container-2`, :value:`firefox-container-3`, :value:`firefox-container-4`, :value:`firefox-container-5`. **Note:** The naming pattern was deliberately not changed for Thunderbird, but kept for compatibility reasons.
+The :permission:`cookies` permission is required to be able to specify this property.
+Furthermore, the :permission:`contextualIdentities` permission should be requested, to enable the contextual identities feature (enabled by default only on Thunderbird Daily).

       .. api-member::